Dog Throwing Up and Peeing: Should You Worry?

 Ingesting toxic substances such as antifreeze, medications, household cleaners, or certain foods (like grapes or chocolate) can irritate both the digestive and urinary systems.

-Many toxins are filtered by the kidneys, which can lead to increased urination as the body tries to eliminate the poison.
+Many toxins are filtered by the kidneys, which can lead to increased urination as the body tries to eliminate the toxins.

 In these cases, vomiting is the body’s way of trying to expel the harmful substance.
 Immediate treatment is essential if poisoning is suspected.